aneksteind/zett/content/futex.md

-A futex (fast user mutex) is a system call that provides userspace applications a mechanism for thread safety that does not require a system call when the resource is uncontended.
+A futex (fast user mutex) provides userspace applications a mechanism for thread safety that does not require a system call when the desired resource is uncontended.

 Locking and synchronization primitives can be built on top of futexes.